How To Wax A Bike Chain- A Complete Waxing Guide

 Conclusion

 Waxing a bike chain involves wiping it down with denatured alcohol, applying a wax-based drip lube, and then rubbing it into the chain links with another cloth.
-Using wax as a lubricant for your bike chain is an excellent preventative maintenance strategy.
-Melted wax and hot wax are some of the preferred ways of waxing!
+I suggest using wax as a lubricant for your bike chain.
 If you use the appropriate kind of wax and apply it regularly, you will extend the life of your bike chain and improve its performance.

-It is an easy investment as bicycle chains can be easily waxed with a few inexpensive items and a few minutes of your time.
-Without properly waxed chains, you may have to pedal twice as hard to go the same distance.
-What I have learned from personal experience is that to maintain your bike operating smoothly, all it takes is a little time to check the chain.
+It is an easy investment as bicycle chains can be easily waxed using a few inexpensive items and a few minutes of your time.
+What I have learned from experience is that to maintain your bike operating smoothly, all it takes is a little time to check the chain.

 For the latest content and updates please follow us on Facebook, Twitter and Pinterest.